Academic Talks

 • ‘Foucault’s Philosophical Laughter: Intersubjectivity as language after Husserl’.
 International Association for Philosophy and Literature (IAPL), 26th Annual meeting, University of Rotterdam, Netherlands.
 June 4–8, 2002.

 • ‘Female Freedom: Can the lived body be emancipated?’
 Feminist Phenomenology, University of Nijmegen, Netherlands.
 February 8–10, 2002.
-Invited speaker.

 • ‘The Ethics of Silence’.
 Phalén-Picnic on Wittgenstein, University of Uppsala, Sweden.
 April 26–27, 2002.
-Invited speaker.

 • ‘Foucault’s Ethics of Silence’.
 Modernity and Moral Identity, University of Helsinki, Finland.
 August 17–19, 2000.